'Project Power' features Jamie Foxx in a fast-paced mashup

 Hitting the ground running (and punching and shooting), the story operates on two tracks before they inevitably come together through a teenager, Robin (Dominique Fishback of HBO's "The Deuce"), caught up in both.

 Essentially, shadowy forces have begun distributing an illicit drug that provides a temporary burst of superpowers in five-minute increments.
-The formula, though, is a trifle unstable in a "Forrest Gump" sort-of way, meaning users can't be entirely sure as to what benefits they're going to get.
+The formula is a trifle unstable in a "Forrest Gump" sort-of way, meaning users can't be entirely sure as to precisely what benefits they're going to get.

 Gordon-Levitt plays Frank, a New Orleans cop who has begun secretly taking the drug -- which he acquires from Robin, who's dealing it -- seeking to level the playing field against the sudden onslaught of super-powered criminals.
 Foxx is The Major, whose motivations for trying to locate the source of the pills -- leaving bodies in his wake -- remains more personal, if not a whole lot more inventive.

 Directed by Henry Joost and Ariel Schulman (a.k.a.
-Henry & Rel), the team behind "Catfish" who also directed a pair of "Paranormal Activity" sequels, "Project Power" makes good use of the New Orleans backdrop and shrewdly connects the problematic history of the drug war to the superhero motif, giving the movie the vague sense of relevance.
+Henry & Rel), the team behind "Catfish" who also directed a pair of "Paranormal Activity" sequels, "Project Power" makes good use of the New Orleans backdrop, and shrewdly taps into the sordid history of the drug war to give the fantastical narrative a sense of relevance.
 Based on Mattson Tomlin's screenplay, the old-movie inspirations are almost too numerous to mention, although Foxx's character owes a debt to Brian De Palma's "The Fury" as a father forced to put his special skills to use.

 There are enough interesting ideas banging around in here that it's easy to wish they were developed in a more thoughtful way.
-As is, the broader implications of the drug unfold via a form of shorthand, with a reference to its potential to "topple governments" that's mostly abandoned in the race to get to the next special-effects sequence.
+As is, the implications of the drug unfold via a form of shorthand, with a reference to its potential to "topple governments" that's left unexplored in the rush to get to the next special-effects sequence.

 The action scenes do have a kinetic energy, with much of the tension coming from the ticking-clock scenario, since surviving a super-powered attack can mean fending off an opponent until he (and it's almost always he) loses his chemically enhanced advantage.